HTTP vs. HTTPS

 At CoreSolutions Software, we use the HTTPS protocol on all web applications that we host on our servers.
 We choose HTTPS over its HTTP counterpart, simply because of the added security offered by the HTTPS protocol.

 The “S” in “HTTPS” stands for secure.
 It encrypts traffic using SSL/TLS security.
 When web traffic is sent unsecure, it is transmitted in plain text, which means that your data is traveling the internet unprotected and could be read by any malicious program or person eavesdropping on your connection.
 Essentially, it’s like living in a glass house with all the blinds open at all times.
-Nowadays, HTTPS predominately uses TLS encryption security, which provides authentication of the visiting website and protects the privacy and integrity of the exchanged data.
+Nowadays, HTTPS predominately uses TLS encryption security, which provides the visiting website authentication, protecting the privacy and integrity of the exchanged data.

 The HTTPS protocol is also very good at preventing “man-in-the-middle” attacks - a form of eavesdropping, where the attacker secretly relays and potentially changes the communication between two parties that think they are directly corresponding with each other.
 It is due in part to these types of attacks that we opt for the added security provided by HTTPS, versus that of HTTP.